skrambelled/reading-notes/401/class-28.md

 We can also wrap views with decorator `@login_required` so that users without credentials cannot submit forms.

-There is also a cross-site forgery protection token,`{% csrf_token %}` that should be included when rendering the form to the user, to reduce attacks from malicious users.
+There is also a cross-site forgery protection token,`csrf_token` that should be included when rendering the form to the user, to reduce attacks from malicious users.

 ## ModelForms